bootdotdev/blog/content/jobs/trends-in-developer-jobs-stackoverflow.md

 ### Interpretation #1

 It seems reasonable to conclude that the trend for the last decade has been that there are a shrinking percentage of developers who do *only* front-end work or *only* back-end work.
 More and more are doubling as full-stack engineers.
-Keep in mind, this also *might* be that there have been more small to midsized companies over the years.
+Keep in mind, this also *might* be that there have been more small to mid-sized companies over the years.
 Smaller companies typically require more generalists, but now I'm just guessing.

 ### Interpretation #2